Sticky Honey Soy Chicken (Easy Chicken Meal Prep Recipe)

 Why Does This Honey Soy Chicken Recipe Work?

-The combination of honey and soy sauce creates a classic sweet-savory glaze that clings beautifully to the chicken.
-Cooking the chicken gently allows the sauce to reduce and caramelize without burning, giving you tender chicken coated in a shiny, flavorful sauce.
+The combination of honey and soy sauce creates an addicting sweet-savory glaze that clings beautifully to the chicken.
+Cooking the chicken gently allows the sauce to reduce and caramelize without burning, giving you tender chicken coated in a delicious, flavorful sauce.

 Using chicken thighs is ideal because they stay juicy and absorb flavor better than breast meat.
 If you use skin-on thighs, cooking the chicken skin side down first adds flavor and helps render the fat, which makes the sauce even richer.

-The sauce is simple, but timing and technique make all the difference.
+The sauce is simple, but be very careful not to burn it!
 Medium to medium-low heat ensures the honey doesn’t burn while letting the glaze thicken naturally.

 Ingredient Substitutions and Variations